CPD: Man charged in connection to death of missing Logan Square woman

 On Tuesday, police said a person of interest related to the incident was in custody.

-CPD has yet to identify the body discovered in the apartment in the 2000 block of North Kimball Avenue.

-According to her brother, Brittany Battaglia lived in an apartment in the 1900 block of North Kimball Avenue, just one block away from where detectives discovered her body, according to AJ Battaglia.
+According to her brother, Brittany lived in an apartment in the 1900 block of North Kimball Avenue, just one block away from Silva’s apartment.

-AJ also said that Silva, the man Brittany was dating, lived close by and that she had gone over to his place to cook dinner Friday night.
+AJ also said that Brittany had gone over to his place to cook dinner Friday night.

 A GoFundMe has been set up to help the Battaglia family pay for Brittany’s funeral expenses.